CESNET/NEMEA-SIoT/README.md

 `cp supervirol.conf /etc/config/nemea-supervisor`
 `/etc/init.d/nemea-supervisorl start`

+ATTENTION!
+LoRa Distance and WSN Anomaly detectors are falling on a bus error.
+Therefore, by default they are disabled.
+This can be changed in the `supervirol.conf` file.

 ### Interconnection with other system parts:
 All LoRa detectors need LoRa Collector as a data source: